apiato/documentation/docs/main-components/requests.md

 Example:

-Let's say we have an endpoint `www.api.apiato.test/v1/users/{ID}/delete` that deletes a user.
-And we only need users to delete their own user accounts.
+Let's say we have an endpoint `www.api.apiato.test/v1/users/{ID}/delete` that deletes a user, and we only need users to delete their own user accounts.

 With `isOwner`, user of ID 1 can only call `/users/1/delete` and won't be able to call `/users/2/delete` or any other ID.